brianshumate/ansible-hoodie/examples/README_VAGRANT.md

 There is more information in the main project [README](README.md) about these variables.

-Then, copy `templates/hoodie.env.j2` to `templates/_hoodie.env.j2` and update as necessary with the particular environment variables you need for your Hoodie instance.

 ### Launch

 After configuring your Hoodie instance environment variables, you should be